 This written agreement is called a Final Decree of Divorce.
 When Texas law is applied to the facts of your case will determine what must be included in your divorce decree.

 For example, children may be an issue that will need to be covered in the divorce decree.
-This is typically the case if a couple has children together or if children were born during the marriage and if there are no prior Court Orders in place dealing with custody and support issues regarding the children.
+This is typically the case if a couple has children together or were born during the marriage.
+There are no prior Court Orders in place dealing with custody and support issues regarding the children.

 - Allocate the parental rights and duties between the two parents,